Oxylobium ellipticum: Description

 Oxylobium ellipticum is a spreading much branched shrub up to 2 m high.
 The leaves are in irregular whorls of three or four, elliptic, sometimes lance-shaped, rarely heart-shaped, 0.5-3 cm long, 3-10 mm wide, leathery, brown tomentose beneath, dark green, reticulate veins and margins recurved, apex blunt, often with an abrupt point.
 It has golden yellow pea flowers in dense terminal clusters.
-Pods 7–8 mm long, rounded, grey-brown, covered with the long silky hairs.
-Flowering occurs between spring and summer and the fruit is an oval-shaped pod about 7–8 mm long.
+Flowering occurs in spring and summer and the fruit is a rounded, grey-brown, oval-shaped pod about 7–8 mm long and covered with long, silky hairs.

 Taxonomy and naming

-Oxylobium ellipticum was first formally described in 1811 by Robert Brown and the description was published in Hortus Kewensis.The specific epithet (ellipticum) refers to the shape of the leaves.
+Oxylobium ellipticum was first formally described in 1811 by Robert Brown and the description was published in Hortus Kewensis.
+The specific epithet (ellipticum) refers to the shape of the leaves.

 Distribution and habitat

-Oxylobium ellipticum is endemic to Australia, mostly widespread in Tasmania, Victoria, New South Wales and Queensland.
-This species widespread in montane ecosystems and grows frequently on the skeletal soils and organic brown peat on quartzite sand.
+Oxylobium ellipticum is widespread in montane ecosystems in Victoria, in open forest and woodland on the tablelands and south-west slopes of New South Wales and Tasmania, and frequently grows on skeletal soils and organic brown peat on quartzite sand.

-Research Article

-This research is about the molecular phylogeny study between the species like Oxylobium, Gastrolobium, Brachysema, Jansonia, Nemica and Podolobium is presented.
-The study was conducted using the chloroplast DNA and nuclear ribosomal DNA.
-Oxylobium is shown to be polyphyletic, while Gastrobium is paraphyletic containing within it the genera Branchysema, Jansonia and Nemcia, as well as Oxylobium lineare.
-Molecular traits such as ovule number, fluroacetate content and different morphological was studied.
-The molecular analysis were compared to each other.
-The results support the recent monograph that expands Gastrolobium to include Jansonia, Nemica, Brachysema and Oxylobium.
-The revision of the leaves Oxylobium and Podolobium occurring exclusively in eastern Australia, while Gastrolobium occurs almost exclusively in south western Australia, with only two species, G. brevipes and G. grandiflorum, occurring outside the Australia.